fagnercarvalho/golang-events-api/README.md

 ## Usage

-There are 5 URLs that allow CRUD operations in a Event resource:
+There are 5 URLs that allow CRUD operations in a event resource:

 - **<code>GET</code> events/** to get all available events.
 - **<code>GET</code> events/:id** to get a specific event.